zer0-star/nim-curry/README.md

-# nim-curry: easy currying tool for nim
+# nim-curry: Easy currying library for Nim
 You can curry functions by simply putting `{.curry.}`.

 ## Example